 My husband graduated and became a children’s behavior specialist, then a kindergarten teacher, then got his Masters degree.
 He has since worked as a psychiatric treatment support specialist for families, a performance artist, and a lumberjack, while training himself to build websites.
 He started his own company, which is going strong.
 He finally just last year got a great job as a full-time instructor of Inclusive Early Childhood at our local state university.
 As for me, first I found another job at Waldenbooks, and as a former English major I was very happy there too, but it was closed by corporate headquarters within six months.
 I collected unemployment and fought long and hard to get a position with the City Parks & Recreation Department, almost not getting hired because I forgot to take out my tongue piercing for the interview.
 I became the department’s “artsy one,” working with highly combustible personalities in a rather stressful environment.

-When I accidentally became pregnant again at 35, my body and brain crossed the final threshold to chronic daily migraine.
-After the traumatic premature birth of my feisty, stubborn second daughter, Zo, I became debilitated by early menopause and near constant headaches.
+John and I had decided we couldn’t with good conscience have a second child, as badly as we wanted to.
+Because of how carefully I planned my first pregnancy, I wouldn’t have thought it was possible to conceive during the time of the month that I did, but when I accidentally (but very happily) became pregnant again at 35, my body and brain crossed the final threshold to chronic daily migraine.
+After the traumatic premature birth of my feisty, stubborn second daughter, Zo, I became debilitated by early menopause and near constant head pain and other symptoms.
 Eventually, I had a total hysterectomy, after which my migraine severity decreased but unfortunately the frequency did not.
-I left my job in January 2013, and still have headaches nearly every day, with my life becoming more and more affected by the mind-numbing, skull-crushing, all-encompassing pain.
+Always a writer at heart, it was around this time that I began blogging about my experience as LadyMigraine.